- Education and Science»

 The second wave of Indo-Iranians to migrate are known as the Iranian wave.
 This wave gave rise to the Scythians, Sarmatian tribes, Medes, Parthians and Persians.
 This wave began during the 8th century BCE and continued through the 1st and 2nd centuries of the Common Era.

 This was the site of the capital of the Hittite Empire.

 Indo-Aryans gave rise to the Hittite and Mittani empires after settling in the Iranian plane.
 Hattusa was the capital of the Hittite empire established in the late Bronze Age (About 1600 BCE).
 Hattusa lies near modern Bogazkale, Turkey.
 The height of the Hittite Empire was in the mid-14th century BCE.
 At that time, the Hittite Empire was ruled by Suppiluliuma I and encompassed Asia Minor, parts of the Northern Levant and Upper Mesopotamia.

-The empire collapsed around 1180 BCE with the civil unrest that occurred during this time and was possibly caused by the end of the Bronze Age, the collapse of trade networks and the arrival of Sea People, raiders of unknown origin (possibly from Western Anatolia or Southern Europe) who travelled by sea.
+The empire collapsed around 1180 BCE with the civil unrest that occurred during this time.
+Possible causes for this unrest include the end of the Bronze Age, the dissolution of trade networks and the arrival of Sea People, raiders of unknown origin (possibly from Western Anatolia or Southern Europe) who travelled by sea.
 This collapse created several Neo-Hittite or Syro-Hittite states who spoke Luwian, Aramaic and Phoenician.
 These states eventually fell under control of the Neo-Assyrian Empire between 911 and 608 BCE.